Cat Dementia: More Than "Just Getting Old"

 The typical signs of cat dementia include:

-- Generalized disorientation (staring at walls or into space, wandering aimlessly, missing cues associated with scheduled events like feeding time)
+- Generalized disorientation (confusion about where they are, aimless wandering, missing cues associated with scheduled events like feeding time)

 - Changes in the sleep-wake cycle (remaining awake throughout the whole night and sleeping all through the day, heedless of human activity)

 - Reduced interest in food, water, feline housemates and human interaction